 - The Webbpack + vue-loader for single file Vue components

 - Source maps

-/templates that contains templates for:
+/templates inside the generated app folder, which contains templates for:

-view (page), or a generic Vue
+page, or a generic Vue

 You can generate components for your App in your

 You can also add your own component templates.
 Quasar will be able to handle them too.

 You are able to create an ad-hoc web server to serve static-content web files from a folder.
 Browser sessions are automatically refreshed when content changes.
 User click/scroll can be synchronized.

 This command comes in really handy after building your Quasar App for production.
 The